 Proper sizing is very important for efficient air conditioning.
-Buying a bigger room air conditioner won't necessarily make you feel more comfortable during the hot summer months.
-In fact, a room air conditioner that's too big for the area it is supposed to cool will perform less efficiently and less effectively than a smaller, properly sized unit.
+Buying a larger capacity room air conditioner than is required won't make you feel more comfortable during the hot summer months.
+In fact, a room air conditioner that's too big for the area will perform less efficiently and less effectively than a smaller, properly sized unit.
 The reason: an oversized unit will cool the room(s) to the thermostat set-point before proper dehumidification occurs, making the area feel “clammy” and uncomfortable."
 A small unit running for an extended period operates more efficiently and is more effective at dehumidifying than a large unit that cycles on and off too frequently.

 Based on size alone, an air conditioner generally needs 20 Btu for each square foot of living space.
 Other important factors to consider when selecting an air conditioner are room height, local climate, shading, and window size.

 Verify that your home's electrical system can meet the unit's power requirements.
-Room units operate on 115-volt or 230-volt circuits.
-The standard household receptacle is a connection for a 115-volt branch circuit.
-Large room units rated at 115 volts may require a dedicated circuit and room units rated at 230 volts may require a special circuit.
+Room units operate on 120-volt or 240-volt circuits.
+The standard household receptacle is a connection for a 120-volt branch circuit.
+Large room units rated at 120 volts may require a dedicated circuit and room units rated at 240 volts may require a special circuit.

 If you are mounting your air conditioner near the corner of a room, look for a unit that can direct its airflow in the desired direction for your room layout.
 If you need to mount the air conditioner at the narrow end of a long room, then look for a fan control known as "Power Thrust" or "Super Thrust" that sends the cooled air farther into the room.